Posted on September 7, 2015 by julien

 Muscle strength decreases during spaceflight and researchers need to know why this happens in order to prepare for long-duration missions and safe space tourism.
 Mares is a physiology instrument that offers detailed information about how muscles behave during spaceflight.

-Colleague ESA astronaut Samantha did an initial test-run during her Futura mission on the International Space Station in 2015.
+Colleague ESA astronaut Samantha did an initial test-run during her Futura mission on the International Space Station earlier this year.
 She set up the machine and checked that the motors move as planned but did not take a place in the chair as an experiment subject.

-ESA astronaut Andreas Mogensen performed a second part of the Mares commissioning during his ‘ iriss’ mission in 2015 by deploying the machine in its ‘ Ankle Configuration’ to get data on his ankle movements.
-This run validated the machine for more use for scientific experiments in the future.
+Andreas will perform the second part of the Mares commissioning by deploying the machine in its Ankle Configuration to get data on his ankle movements.
+This run will validate the machine for more use for scientific experiments in the future.

-Mares is a complex machine and has no equal that offers this type of fine control and measure the user’s reaction.
+Summarising the operations like above make it sounds easy, but Mares is a complex machine and has no equal that offers this type of fine control and measure the user’s reaction.
+Flight planners have penned almost seven hours of Andreas’s time to do the full session of measurements and return Mares to storage with Sergei helping for two hours.

-During the days of work the CADMOS User Support and Operations Centre in Toulouse, France, will support the operations.
-User operators will be on hand to answer any questions the astronauts have and suggest solutions to any problems encountered.
+During the two days of work the CADMOS User Support and Operations Centre in Toulouse, France will support the operations.
+Helene Ruget, Lourdes Oro Marot and Stephanie Herr will be on hand to answer any questions the astronauts have and suggest solutions to any problems encountered.
+For them the experiment will be a success when they have received the data and log files from the Commissioning and Mares is safely stored in the Columbus space laboratory again.